By Roy Burner (Minister of the Gospel)

-God's watchman are warning of possible impending judgment unless repentance is sought; as in the case of Nineveh.
+God's watchman is to give warning of impending judgment; hopefully with repentance being the result, as that of Nineveh.
 God gave that great city (of over 600,000 inhabitants) forty days in which to repent.

 Scripture reveals: The people of Nineveh believed God (through His watchman's warning), and proclaimed a fast, and put on sackcloth (a sign of repentance), from the greatest of them even to the least of them (Jonah 3:5).
-And God saw their works, that they turned from their evil way; and God relented of the evil that he had said that he would do to them; and he did it not (Jonah 3:8-10).
+And God saw their works, that they turned from their evil way; and God repented (relented) of the evil that he said that he would do to them; and he did it not (Jonah 3:10).

-America, and other once godly nations, have only increased their ungodliness; with no thought towards a rescinding order from God.
-America is seeing record breaking natural disasters, a global economy problem, new perplexities rising on an almost daily basis, political corruption, unrest, and racism rise its ugly head; yet there is no Nineveh type response in sight.
+Many once godly nations have increased their ungodliness; with no thought towards a rescinding order from God.
+We are seeing record breaking natural disasters, a global economy problem, new perplexities rising on a daily basis, political corruption, unrest, racism rising its ugly head, and pestilence worldwide, with no Nineveh type response in sight.

-There are those who are "Sounding the Alarm" to bring a turnaround from the destructive ways that are promoting the wrath God.
-However; ungodliness is flourishing, and it is being made lawful to do so!
-The lack of moral ethics is very much in evidence.
+There are far to few "Sounding the Alarm" to bring a turnaround of the destructive ways that would prompt the wrath of God.
+Ungodliness is flourishing and being made lawful to do so!

-There is also a lack of moral discipline in lives of those who should be setting an example for others to follow.
+There is a lack of moral discipline in lives of those who should be setting an example for others to follow.
 Ungodliness is being promoted with no shame.
-Things that use to be the norm are now being sweep aside; as ungodliness is encouraged.
+Morals that use to be the norm are now being sweep aside and replaced with immorality.

-Has the vain imaginations of the heart brought displeasure to God?
-Has His judgmental side been tampered with; have we been weighed in the balance and found wanting (Daniel 5:27)?
-An alarm bell is going off but an attitude of indifference; as in the days of Noah and Lot, continue to dominate the scene (Luke 17:27-29).
+Has the vain imaginations of the heart brought God's displeasure?
+Has His judgmental side been tampered with; has one been weighed in the balance and found wanting?
+The alarm that is being sounded by some finds an attitude of indifference continue to dominate the scene.

 Prove all things, hold fast to that which is good, abstain from all appearance of evil.
-And the very God of peace sanctify you wholly (fully); and I pray God your whole spirit, soul, and body be preserved blameless to the coming of our Lord Jesus Christ (1 Thessalonians 5:14-23).
+And the very God of peace sanctify you wholly (fully); and I pray God your whole spirit, soul, and body be preserved blameless to the coming of our Lord Jesus Christ (1 Thessalonians 5:21-23).

-But if the watchman see the sword come, and blow not the trumpet, and the people are not warned; if the sword come, and the people be not warned; if the sword come, and take any person from among them, he is taken away in his iniquity; but his blood will I require at the watchman's hand.
+If the watchman see the sword come, and blow not the trumpet, and the people are not warned; if the sword come, and the people be not warned; if the sword come, and take any person from among them, he is taken away in his iniquity; but his blood will I require at the watchman's hand.
 So you, O son of man (Ezekiel), I have set you a watchman to the house of Israel; therefore you shall hear the word at my mouth, and warn them from me (Ezekiel 33:6-7).